Tleco: A Toolkit for Modeling Radiative Signatures from Relativistic Outflows: Introduction

 Here, we provide an open-source, customizable, efficient, and user-friendly solution: \tleco.
 At the core of this software solution is the evolution of the kinetic equation and self-consistently calculates the resultant emission.
-Specifically focused on modeling relativistic plasmas in astrophysical settings, this Python package wraps robust algorithms written in Rust to solve the Fokker-Planck (FP) equation, calculate non-thermal emission from synchrotron and inverse Compton scattering, assess the radiative cooling rate well into the Klein-Nishina (KN) regime, and offer many other essential tools for modeling relativistic astrophysical objects, as described in this paper or the accompanying documentation \citep{Tleco2023}. \tleco\ was originally developed in FORTRAN 95 (previously known a \texttt{Paramo}) and has been used in several publications \citep{2023Combi,2022Davis,2021Rueda-Becerril}.
+Specifically focused on modeling relativistic plasmas in astrophysical settings, this Python package wraps robust algorithms written in Rust to solve the Fokker-Planck (FP) equation, calculate non-thermal emission from synchrotron and inverse Compton scattering, assess the radiative cooling rate well into the Klein-Nishina (KN) regime, and offer many other essential tools for modeling relativistic astrophysical objects, as described in this paper or the accompanying documentation \citep{Tleco2023, Tleco_zenodo}. \tleco\ was originally developed in FORTRAN 95 (previously known a \texttt{Paramo}) and has been used in several publications \citep{2023Combi,2022Davis,2021Rueda-Becerril}.
 However, for public release, it was decided to create a more user-friendly version packaged in Python that wraps the underlying Rust code.
 This approach ensures that the end-user needs only to be familiar with Python, enabling easy support across all major operating systems and platforms.
 Having the underlying code written in Rust, a highly efficient modern language, ensures our capacity for development and improvement with modern tools for the foreseeable future.

-\tleco\ is designed not to simulate a specific scenario, such as modeling a GRB afterglow, but rather to provide a library that end-users can utilize to build simulations as needed.
+\tleco\ is designed not to simulate a specific scenario, such as modeling a GRB afterglow \citep[e.g.,][]{afterglowpy} or using a more comprehensive code for simulating high-energy astrophysical sources \citep[e.g.,][]{lehamoc}, but rather to provide a library that end-users can utilize to build simulations as needed.
 This flexibility allows end-users to modify or include physical aspects not originally covered by the code base or to remove those deemed unnecessary.
 Within \tleco, there are several examples already coded that can easily demonstrate how users may construct their own setups using \tleco.

 This paper aims to illustrate the core capabilities of the \tleco\ code base and to explain and validate its underlying components.
 To achieve this, we will divide the paper into four main sections.
 Section \ref{sec:FP-eq} will detail the FP equation used in \tleco, including its numerical scheme, and conclude with comparisons and convergence testing.
 In section \ref{sec:radiation}, we describe the algorithms for computing electromagnetic radiation from a distribution and the associated cooling terms, ending this section with comparisons to previous works.
 In section \ref{sec:examples}, we showcase some of \tleco's capabilities by recreating steady-state blazar scenario from \citep{Katarzynski:2006gh}.
 Finally, in section \ref{sec:conclusion}, we discuss future applications and development before concluding.